Kicu/blog/README.md

 Posts are kept in `/db` directory which is gitignored.
 This is because I don't want to publish all the sources of my posts to version control, as it is not needed for the site to work.
 In addition I plan to have some private posts which I would like to not be available on web.
 The obvious downside to this setup is that the build can only work on my local machine where there are posts - CI builds would not work.
-My mind model is that this `/db` directory can be treated like a database
+My mind model is that this `/db` directory should be treated more like a database and not like other source files.

 For `/posts` page:
  - read the whole "db" directory to get a list of posts